xpertopensourcegh/harness-core-ui/src/modules/20-rbac/README.md

 ## Configuration

-The Configuration framework built using the _factory_ pattern.
+The Configuration framework built using the _registration_ pattern.
 Since each resource type (eg. Secret, Project, Pipeline, Connector etc.) will have their own permissions, UI and service calls, the framework is unaware of these details.

 Developers from different teams will need to register their resources with the RBAC Factory.